Karloff Lagarde Jr.

-César Baltazar de Lucio Valencia (October 21, 1970 – December 13, 2024) was a Mexican Luchador, or professional wrestler best known under the ring name Karloff Lagarde Jr. Despite his ring name, he was not the son of Karloff Lagarde, but his nephew.
+César Baltazar de Lucio Valencia (October 21, 1970 – December 13, 2024) was a Mexican professional wrestler best known under the ring name Karloff Lagarde Jr. Despite his ring name, he was not the son of Karloff Lagarde, but his nephew.
 Lucio was a CMLL World Welterweight Champion and Mexican National Welterweight Champion.
 In his later years, he made limited appearances for International Wrestling Revolution Group (IWRG) in Mexico.

 Life and career

 César Lucio grew up admiring his uncle, professional wrestler Karloff Lagarde who was one of the top names in Mexico in the 1960s and 1970s.
-When Lucio decided to turn professional he was trained by his uncle as well as Ham Lee, El Canek, Ray Mendoza, Villano I, Leopardo Negro, Yamato and Gran Hamada due to Lagarde's connections in the wrestling world.
+When Lucio decided to turn professional he was trained by his uncle as well as Ham Lee, El Canek, Ray Mendoza, Villano I, Leopardo Negro, Yamato and Gran Hamada due to Lagarde's connections in the professional wrestling world.
 His uncle also gave him permission to use the ring name "Karloff Lagarde Jr." Lagarde made his debut in 1992 and soon began working for the Universal Wrestling Association.
 On December 14, 1993 Lagarde defeated Celestial for the UWA World Welterweight Championship.
 Lagarde held the title until May 25, 1995 when he lost it to Hijo del Santo.
 In 1995 the UWA closed and Lagarde moved on to Asistencia Asesoría y Administración (AAA) for a brief stop, teaming with Mr. Condor and Perro Silva losing to Las Gemas del Ring (Brillante, Diamante and Zafiro) at Triplemanía III-B.